muratk3n/thirdwave/en/tweets/2020/week17d.md

 Yes I've heard of some cases where the unemployed refused job offer bcz they did not want to lose their unemployment checks.
 Some.
-But Imma use this opp to stress the need for UBI anyway; With UBI ppl wld never be in fear of losing if employed, whatever employer pays increases worker's already existing income by that much.
+But Imma use this opp to stress the need for UBI anyway; With UBI ppl wld never be in fear of losing money if employed, whatever employer pays increases worker's already existing income by that much.
 Win win.

 *2020-4-23 21:5:8*